fintatarta/clortho/doc/specs.md

-# Ideas in random order about what clortho should du
+# Ideas in random order about what clortho should do

 ## Model